Health Care Solutions

 Crystal Walton

-Ms. Walton holds bachelor’s and master’s degrees in political science from Arkansas State University and is a Certified Public Manager (CPM).
-She started her career with the Department of Human Services (DHS) in January 2006.
-During her time with DHS, she has held positions with the Division of County Operations as program eligibility specialist, program eligibility supervisor, program coordinator, and county administrator.
-She also worked in the Division of Disability Services as DHS program administrator and currently works in the Division of Provider Services and Quality Assurance as DHS division manager for the Office of Community Services (OCS).
-In addition to her professional work, she enjoys traveling, reading autobiographies, hot summer days outside with her family, listening to 90s music, and listening to motivational speakers, which enrich her viewpoint while keeping her fair and consistent.
+Ms. Walton holds bachelor’s and master’s degrees in political science from Arkansas State University and is a Certified Public Manager.
+She started her career with DHS in January 2006.
+During her time with DHS, she has held positions with DCO as program eligibility specialist, program eligibility supervisor, program coordinator, and county administrator.
+She has also worked in DDS as the DHS program administrator and currently works with DPSQA as the DHS division manager for OCS.
+In addition to her professional work, Ms. Walton enjoys traveling, reading autobiographies, hot summer days outside with her family, listening to 90s music, and listening to motivational speakers, which enrich her viewpoint while keeping her fair and consistent.

 Melissa Weatherton